-These Vining Houseplants for Bathrooms are great for high humidity and warmth.
+These Vining Houseplants for Bathrooms are great for space with high humidity and warmth.
 They will look amazing near your tub or sink!

 Vining Houseplants for Bathrooms add greenery to the place and flourish in low light levels.
 Have a look at the best humidity-loving plants and display them with style!

-Here are the best plants for windowless bathroom
+Here are the best plants for a windowless bathroom

 Vining Houseplants for Bathrooms